GispoCoding/eis_toolkit/instructions/dev_setup_without_docker_with_conda.md

 # Development with `conda`

 If you do not have docker, you can setup your local development environment with `conda`.
-However, the Python version will be 3.9.
+However, the Python version will be 3.9 and versions of some Python packages will differ from those defined for `Docker` and `poetry` installations.
+This can cause issues where code that runs on `Docker` does not run in the `conda` environment or produces different results.
+Any such issues should be posted on GitHub.

 ## Prerequisites